The Victorian Government has joined the

 Care Leavers Australasia Network (CLAN)

 CLAN supports former state wards or individuals who grew up in children’s homes or foster care in Australia and New Zealand.
-It provides:

 - face to face counselling